Cloud Security & Compliance for Growing Businesses

 The Most Common Cloud Threats

-Today's cloud environments face a range of evolving cybersecurity risks.
-The most common include:
+Today, cloud environments face a wide range of evolving risks.
+Below are the threats that hit growing businesses most often.

 • Data breaches caused by weak passwords, misconfigurations, or stolen credentials